 Roof tiles made of clay or concrete are strong when it comes to holding up to wind and rain, but they are brittle.
-This is a problem for workers who have to climb on your roof to install solar panels and the racking that holds them in place.
+This is a problem for workers who have to climb on your roof to install several hundred pounds of solar equipment.

 Simply stepping on a clay tile can fracture it.
 For a solar installer who normally has to spend a day or more on top of your roof, this means taking extra precautions when working around tile.
 This means being careful and slowing down - but time is money for contractors, so this can mean a more expensive install.

 Also, because it’s so easy to break a tile by stepping on it, the installer will be responsible for replacing any broken materials that result from their solar install.
-This can also increase the costs of a solar install on a tile roof.
+This can also increase the costs of the job.